-At the very least we can conclusively say that the size you do choose will be important.
+At the very least we can conclusively say that the size you do choose will be important for ad performance.

 It can affect where you place your ad, how often users view it, and even whether or not it’ll show on the Mobile Display Network.

-To find the top-performing Google banner ad sizes, we need to look no further than Google’s own report.
+To find the top-performing ad sizes, we need to look no further than Google’s own report.

 According to their research, there are five primary ad sizes to consider when you’re building out a campaign for the Display Network.

 If you have to keep a limited approach, it’s recommended to at least create graphics for these five Google ads sizes:

 As you can see, these banner images won’t necessarily all work in one place or for one campaign.